-Here are the best wireless charging pads for Galaxy S7
+Best Wireless Charging Pads For Galaxy S7 in 2022

 One of the Galaxy S7's coolest features, when it released, was the support for wireless charging.
-This is something we still don't see on some 2019 flagship phones (although it's more common now than it used to be), and if you've still got the S7, these are currently the best wireless charging stands that'll work with it.
+We're only just now seeing wireless charging become standard on most 2020 flagships, but if you've still got the S7, these are currently the best wireless charging stands that'll work with it.

-Want a Samsung branded charging pad to match your phone?
-Be sure to grab the fast charging version so you can get the best speeds for your Galaxy S7.
-There's an LED light to indicate the current charge status and the overall look is pretty darn sleek.
+This wireless charger will not only charge your S7 at top speed, but it's also designed to charge the Galaxy Watch line, the Galaxy Watch Active line, and Galaxy Buds, and it's a nice compact size for the nightstand.

-A name you trust: Spigen Qi Charging Stand
+Spigen Qi Charging Stand

 Spigen is a well-respected accessory maker, and their Qi Charging Stand is a prime example of why.
 This charging stand has a base to rest your phone on and is angled so you are still able to see your display easily while it is charging.
 It really is a great fit for any nightstand or office.

-So colorful: TYLT Qi Charging Stand
+TYLT Qi Charging Stand

 TYLT has been making wireless charging accessories for years and has been a name that is trusted in the space.
 This charger is angled at 45 degrees for optimal viewing while your phone is charging, and it also has a LED to indicate its charging progression.
 Plus, there are three fun colors to choose from!

-Flagship charger: Samsung Qi Certified Fast Charge Wireless Charger Stand
+Samsung Qi Certified Fast Charge Wireless Charger Stand

 This is another Samsung-made wireless charger, but unlike the first one on this list, you get a stand design instead of the pad style.
 There's support for fast charging, multi-colored LED lights to show the current charge status of your device, and thee sleek colors to choose from.

-Budget pick: Yootech Wireless Charger
+Yootech Wireless Charger

 If you want to spend as little as possible for a new wireless charger, you can't do much better than this one from Yootech.
 It supports 7.5W fast wireless charging and comes in three cool colors.
 Just keep in mind that you'll need to supply your own AC adapter!